-Medical Cannabis Registered Caregiver: A caregiver who is registered by the State licensing authority pursuant to 22 M.R.S. § 2425-A.
+Medical Cannabis Registered Caregiver: A "caregiver" as that term is defined in 22 M.R.S. § 2422(8-A), as may be amended, who is registered by the State pursuant to 22 M.R.S. § 2425-A.

-Medical Cannabis Small-Scale Caregiver Operation: A commercial or noncommercial use by a medical cannabis registered caregiver who sells or dispenses cannabis solely out of the caregiver's residential dwelling or accessory structure; does not process or manufacture marijuana using chemicals or solvents; and cultivates no more than thirty (30) mature marijuana plants.
+Medical Cannabis Small-Scale Caregiver Operation: A commercial or noncommercial use by a Medical Cannabis Registered Caregiver who sells or dispenses cannabis solely out of the Caregiver's residential dwelling or accessory structure; does not process or manufacture cannabis using chemicals or solvents; and cultivates no more than thirty (30) mature cannabis plants.
 Medical Cannabis Small-Scale Caregiver Operation is considered a home occupation and is subject to the performance standards of Section 503 of this Ordinance.